-3.16 Construction materials need to minimise environmental impacts including their embodied greenhouse gas emissions.

-3.17 The requirement is for a sustainable material report which should consider alternatives to plastic windows and doors and other elevational elements such as rainwater goods and barge boards, fascias etc. All timber should be 'Grown in
+- 3.16 Construction materials need to minimise environmental impacts including their embodied greenhouse gas emissions. - 3.17 The requirement is for a sustainable materials report which should include an account of alternative, recycled and substituted materials used on site and consider alternatives to plastic windows and doors and other elevational elements such as rainwater goods and barge boards, fascias etc. All timber should be 'Grown in Britain' certified or FSC certified.